FreeSlave/inilike/README.md

 ## Subclassing IniLikeFile

 IniLikeFile is the base class for file of ini-like format.
-To change its functionality it's needed to be subclassed.
+To change its functionality (validation and other behavior) it needs to be subclassed.
-See [example](examples/derived/source/app.d) showing which functions can be overridden.
+See [example](source/inilike/package.d) in unittests that shows which functions can be overridden.